neilrenicker/my-site/templates/_posts/2012-09-10-event-apart-2012-cheatsheet-1.md

 ---
 layout: article
 title: Event Apart 2012 Cheatsheet – Day 1
 intro: Earlier in September, I attended An Event Apart in beautiful Chicago.
-I picked out the best of the best to share with you.
+I learned a lot, and picked out the best of the best to share.
 categories: articles
 tags:
 - events